anveshmuppeda/kubernetes/docs/eks-guides/011-eks-efs-storage.md

 - Applications requiring isolated storage paths
 - Simplified storage management

+> **Note**: Ensure that the security group associated with your EFS file system allows inbound traffic on port `2049` (NFS).
+This is required for proper communication between your EKS nodes and the EFS file system.

 ## Real-World Examples

 ### Example 1: Static Provisioning for Production Workloads